pootlepress/caxton/readme.txt

 Version 1.5.0
 * 2018-10-01
-* New - The Layout block
+* New - Caxton Layout block - Beautiful masonry layouts for Gutenberg without writing any code
+* New - Caxton Section block - Beautiful masonry layouts for WordPress without writing any code.

 Version 1.0.0
 * 2018-09-17